l3ony2k/logseq-clean-themes-red/README.md

 ### How to use

-Copy and paste the contents of `custom.css` file into your `custom.css` in Logseq.
+Copy and paste the contents of `custom.css` file into your `logseq/custom.css` file.

 ---